-In case you're not one of my subscribers, and you just happened to stumble upon this blog post, you may not know anything about me.
-I'm an American Council on Exercise (ACE) Certified Personal Trainer (view my profile).
-And to stay current on the happenings in the fitness community, I receive a couple of fitness magazines that sometimes have articles that I find more interesting than others.
+Since I’m an American Council on Exercise (ACE) Certified Personal Trainer (view my profile), I try to pay attention to the fitness community.
+As a result, I receive some fitness magazines that sometimes have articles that I find more interesting than others.

 I recently read a sidebar article in one of the monthly fitness magazines that I receive that hit close to home for me :